Board Members

 Co-Founder, BacharLorai Global (BL)

-Farhim Zaman is the Manager of Cyber Services at KPMG US and holds a Master’s degree from Columbia University.
-He is the Co-founder, Board Member, and Director of Operations at BacharLorai.
-Additionally, Farhim is also the Co-founder of EduTechs, an edtech startup transforming education, and ZenythLabs, a technology company dedicated to bringing people’s ideas to life.
-An entrepreneur at heart, he is committed to building accessible solutions that serve diverse communities.
+Farhim is the Co-founder of EduTechs, an edtech startup transforming the learning experience through digital innovation, and ZenythLabs, a technology company dedicated to turning visionary ideas into reality.
+An entrepreneur at heart, he is committed to developing accessible, impactful solutions that serve diverse global communities.

 Tahmid Khan